Azure/terraform-state-importer/README.md

 Follow the steps below to resolve each issue, then:

 1. Save the CSV file in CSV format.
+We recommend saving this in a separate folder from the original file, so you don't accidentally overwrite the original file.
 1. Run the tool again, this time using the `--issuesCsv` option to specify the path to the CSV file you just saved.

     ```bash